aiifabbf/aiifabbf.github.com/en/index.rst

 I was a full stack intern, writing CSS and doing UI tuning in a local data visualization company in 2019 summer.

+I wrote a `single-page web application <https://github.com/SicunStudio/aunet-flask>`_ that works as the administration dashboard for a campus organization during undergraduate.
+My main role was front-end, but I also worked with back-end teammates on RESTful API design.

 I am actively seeking a software engineering intern for 2020 summer.
 I have solved `over 700 problems on Leetcode <https://leetcode.com/aiifabbf>`_.
+Code and comments are `here <https://github.com/aiifabbf/leetcode-memo>`_.

 Projects
 ========